Refinitiv/Real-Time-SDK/Cpp-C/README.md

 		# "Visual Studio 15 2017 Win64"
 		# "Visual Studio 14 2015 Win64"
 	# Note: A list of visual studio versions can be obtained by typing "cmake -help".
+	# Note: CMake supports VS 2013 and VS 2012 builds although libraries are no longer shipped.
+If closed source from BinaryPack is required to build, please use a BinaryPack prior to Real-Time-SDK-2.0.3.L1 to build these deprecated Visual Studio versions at your own risk.
+Changes to BinaryPacks will not be available for deprecated compilers.

 The cmake command builds all needed Solution and vcxproj files (and other related files) in the buildDir directory.
 User must open these files and build all libraries and examples in the same manner as with prior RTSDK versions.
 Note that the build output is sent to the RTSDK directory (i.e., not the buildDir directory).